Student Affairs Operations

 For more information, please visit: www.atu.edu/ontrack

-Go Bold New Student Orientation is a mandatory two-day program held before classes begin.
-Orientation is designed to help incoming freshman transition into college and outlines the University’s academic, social and developmental opportunities.
-The program includes information about resources available on campus and also provides an opportunity for new students to meet their Bridge to Excellence mentor.
+Orientation is a mandatory program held before classes begin in the fall semester (in spring for transfer students).
+Orientation is designed to help incoming freshman and transfer students transition into college and outlines the University’s academic, social and developmental opportunities.
+The program includes information about resources available on campus and focuses on preparing students for academic and personal success at Arkansas Tech.

 For more information, please visit: www.atu.edu/orientation